globeandmail/startr/README.md

 A template for data journalism projects in R.

-This project structures the data analysis process around an expected set of files and steps.
-This lowers the upfront effort of starting and maintaining a project and supports easier verification by providing reviewers with an expected and logically organized project.
-Think of it as an "opinionated framework" like Django, Ruby on Rails or React, but for R analysis.
+This project structures the data analysis process, reducing the amount of time you'll spend setting up and maintaining a project.
+Essentially, it's an "opinionated framework" like Django, Ruby on Rails or React, but for data journalism.

 Broadly, `startr` does a few things:

 * **Standardizes your projects**: Eliminates the need to think about project structure so you can focus on the analysis
-* **Breaks the data journalism process into discrete steps**: Supports a flexible analysis workflow with clearly-defined steps which can be shared easily across a team
+* **Breaks analysis into discrete steps**: Supports a flexible analysis workflow with clearly-defined steps which can be shared easily across a team
 * **Bakes in flexibility**: Has a format that works for both large (multi-month) and small (single-day) projects
-* **De-clutters your code**: Improves the painstaking analysis verification/fact-checking process by cutting down on spaghetti code
+* **De-clutters your code**: Improves the painstaking data verification/fact-checking process by cutting down on spaghetti code
 * **Improves communication**: Documents the analysis steps and questions to be answered for large, multi-disciplinary teams (say, developers, data journalists and traditional reporters)
 * **Simplifies the generation of charts and reports**: Generates easily updatable RMarkdown reports, Adobe Illustrator-ready graphics, and datasets during analysis

-`startr` also enforces certain coding standards.
-Namely, raw data files are treated as read-only while outputs, including data, plots and reports, are treated as a disposable product and never checked into source management tools.
-No variables should ever be overwritten or reassigned to prevent order-of-execution accidents.

 ## How do I use this?